 Revocable living trusts are in vogue in California, primarily because they’re a cost-effective vehicle to eliminate the time, cost and publicity of a probate.
 However, the Trust must have assets in it to be effective.
 I have seen many beautifully crafted trusts with zero assets, making it useless or at a minimum requiring court intervention.
 The placing of the assets in the Trust is called funding.
 For instance, have you refinanced lately?
 Several lending companies still require that you take your real property out of the trust.
 Escrow assures you that it will generate documents to place the property back into the trust but then, through inadvertence, it may not happen.
 The consequence is that the property will go through probate, or at best a special hearing will be required.
 In either case, it defeats the purpose of having a trust.

 Assets should be: one, titled in the name of the trustee of the trust, and so noted with the financial institution or with the county recorder’s office, and two, be listed in a schedule attached to the trust.
 This double-entry provides corroborating evidence that the asset is indeed in the trust, and minimizes challenges.
-The total identified assets constitute your trusts and estates.
+The total identified assets constitute your trust estate.

 “Federal Estate tax” is an excise tax for your right to pass your own money on to someone else.
 While in some countries in the world this privilege does not exist, the tax is hefty.
-It is as high as 40% of the amount over the federal exclusion amount (currently $11,400,000).
+It is as high as 40% of the amount over the federal exclusion amount (in 2022 that is $12,060,000: see our updated Federal Estate Tax Table).
 This “Estate” has nothing to do with the other two above.

 Now, there is good news and bad news.
 The good news is if you have real property heavily encumbered, only the equity is included in this “estate” — not your fair market value as it was for “probate estate”.
 The bad news: all those assets that passed by contract or operation of law or form of title, that were not counted in your “probate estate”, are part of this estate!